A boss has five main ways of getting something done: Telling, Selling, Testing, Consulting, and Co-creating.

 This website

-The three create-the-new work modes: creating alone, creating together and helping others create
+The three Now-to-New action modes: creating alone, creating together and helping others create

 Index to entire site (60+ pages)